13 FAQs about choosing a business name.

 Always take advice before approaching a name owner to negotiate.
 If you are a large or well-known business, that's an incentive to the other side to put the price up.
 Ask your professional advisers to act as your intermediary, and keep your identity secret, if that improves your negotiating position.

 When negotiating, you'll invariably find that the other side has just spent large sums on advertising, stationery, repainting vans, etc, in relation to the name you want.
 Should you compensate them for these?
 Your advisers will know the tricks of the trade, to spot and challenge dubious claims successfully.
 Name disputes require judgment and experience - take legal advice to decide on the action to take.

-If you think the owner of the domain name registered it deliberately so you would have to buy it, or to damage your business, you may be able to use one of the “domain name dispute resolution procedures” to have his registration cancelled or suspended.
-Which procedure you can use depends on the domain – for example, the procedure for .uk domains is run by Nominet.
+If you think the owner of the domain name registered it deliberately so you would have to buy it, or to damage your business, you may be able to use one of the "domain name dispute resolution procedures" to have the registration cancelled or suspended.
+Which procedure you can use depends on the domain - for example, the procedure for .uk domains is run by Nominet.
 Take legal advice.